nsLittle/product-lister/README.md

 # Product Lister - Full-Stack Next.js & Express Application

 ## 🚀 Overview
-**Product Lister** is a **full-stack web application** built with **Next.js (App Router)** and **Express.js**, designed to showcase dynamically generated products with **pagination, filtering, and review features**.
-The application leverages **MongoDB** for persistent data storage and **Faker.js** to generate realistic product listings, making it an excellent demonstration of **modern full-stack JavaScript development**.
+**Product Lister** began as a **bootcamp project**, originally built using **Redux** for state management.
+As part of my learning journey, I **refreshed, refactored, and downsized** the application into a **React Next.js app**, replacing Redux with **React Context API** for a simpler and more scalable architecture.

-This project serves as a **learning tool** for mastering **Next.js, API integration, state management, and backend database interactions** while being fully **deployable on Heroku** as a monorepo.
+This project now serves as a **learning tool** for mastering **Next.js, API integration, state management, and backend database interactions**, while being fully **deployable on Heroku** as a monorepo.

 ---

 ## Product List
 This project was created by **Mutsumi Hata**, a student at **Parsity**, an online software engineering program.
-The work in this repository is wholly of the student based on a sample starter project that can be accessed by looking at the repository from which this project forks.
+The work in this repository is wholly of the student based on a sample starter project that can be accessed by looking at the repository that this project forks.

 If you have any questions about this project or the program in general, visit [parsity.io](https://parsity.io/) or email **hello@parsity.io**.

 ### Project Description
 This full-stack project was created using **Node Express** for the backend and **React Next.js** for the frontend.
 Using **fake data generated from Faker.js**, this project mimics an online product list.

+The project initially used **Redux** for state management but has since been refactored to use **React Context API**, making it **lighter and more efficient**.

 The project currently has **reviews stored in the backend for each product**.
 This has not been tied in with the frontend for rendering at the moment.